 Item Description Name Enter a name for the Video Wall.

-Description Enter a description for the Video Wall.
+Item Description Description Enter a description for the Video Wall.
 Number of Displays Use the Horizontal and Vertical drop-down menus to select the number of displays that make up the video wall (a maximum of 64 are supported).
 Match this to the physical layout of the displays.
 Click the refresh icon to update the layout.
 Bezel Dimension Use the two boxes to increase/decrease the frame size of each active display.

-Item Description Lock / Unlock Click the monitor to Lock the (2) bezel settings, so that when one size is changed they all change. = Click the monitor to Unlock the (2) bezel settings, so that each size can be set independently.
+Lock / Unlock Click the monitor to Lock the (2) bezel settings, so that when one size is changed they all change.
+Click the monitor to Unlock the (2) bezel settings, so that each size can be set independently.
 Layout Selection Click + or X to add or remove additional layouts to the Video Wall.
-The options listed here will appear in a dropdown menu for the Video Wall, allowing you to quickly choose different layouts from the Receiver settings page.
+The options listed here will appear in a drop-down menu for the Video Wall, allowing you to quickly choose different layouts from the Receiver settings page.
 Arrows below the Layout Selection box allow you to move up or down in the list.
 Three layout templates are available for quick setup.
 The Videowall and Splitter options can not be changed but allow you to select the Receivers.
 These three layouts can not be deleted.
 Video Wall provides a basic full screen layout where one Transmitter connects to multiple Receivers to display the video together as one full screen.
 Splitter provides a layout that connects a Transmitter to multiple Receivers that show the same video displayed on separate screens independently.
-Customized provides a basic full screen layout that can be configured into groups (see Group below) as desired.
-Note: When using the KE6940R in Customized layouts, only the KE6940's first video port will display video because each port's video source is independent.
+3. Customized provides a basic full screen layout that can be configured into groups (see Group below) as desired.When using the KE6940R in Customized layouts, only the KE6940's first video port will display video because each port's video source is independent.
 When using the KE6940R in Video Wall or Splitter layouts both video ports will display video.
-Location Use the drop-down menu to select a location for the Video Wall or leave it Unallocated.
-See Location , page 160, for details.
+Video wall only supports Share, View Only and Occupy access modes.
+Location Use the drop-down menu to select a location for the Video Wall or leave it as All Devices.
+See Location , page 226, for details.
+Group Login When enabled, users logging into or out of 1 receiver automatically logs into or out of all other receivers within the Video Wall, using the same set of credentials.